UDN

 So, simulated means "this function should always be executed for proxy Actors".

-NOTE: Make sure that subclass implementations of simulated functions also have the simulated keyword in their definition!
+ALERT!
+Note: Make sure that subclass implementations of simulated functions also have the simulated keyword in their definition!
+The Unrealscript Compiler will warn you when this happens.

 Simulated states are similar to simulated functions.